HackTheBox — Responder

 sudo firewall-cmd --zone=trusted --add-interface=tun0

-We have an NTLMv2 hash for the Administrator account.
+We have an NTLMv2 hash for the Administrator account on the RESPONDER machine.

 Cracking the Hash

-NTLMv2 hashes can’t be used directly for pass-the-hash attacks (that requires the NT hash), but they can be cracked offline if the password is weak.
-Save the full hash to a file and run it through John the Ripper with the rockyou wordlist:
+NTLMv2 hashes aren’t directly usable for pass-the-hash (that requires NTLMv1/NTLM), but they’re crackable offline with a wordlist.
+I saved the full hash string to a file and let John the Ripper loose with rockyou.txt:

 evil-winrm -i <TARGET> -u Administrator -p badminton